SuspiciousLookingOwl/tmi-saweria/README.md

 # TWI Saweria Bot

-Self host your Twitch Bot and send a message to your Twitch live stream when you receive a donation in [Saweria](https://saweria.co)!
+Self host your Twitch Bot and send a message to your Twitch live stream when you receive a donation from [Saweria](https://saweria.co)!

 ## How to use